-3. Investment objectives
+Investment objectives

-3.1.
-The Trustees have discussed key investment objectives in light of an analysis of the Scheme's liability profile as well as the constraints the Trustees face in achieving these objectives.
-As a result, the Trustees' main investment objectives are:

-- to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of current benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term investment costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives; - to take account of the long-term risks, including those relating to non-financial ESG factors, when making investment decisions. - 3.2.
-The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
+- The Trustees have discussed key investment objectives in light of an analysis of the Scheme's liability profile as well as the constraints the Trustees face in achieving these objectives.
+As a result, the Trustees' main investment objectives are: - to prepare the Scheme for buyout in the short-term and to match the estimated liability pricing of an insurer as far as possible (noting that a precise match cannot be achieved due to the current deficit). - to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due: - in the event the current buyout project doesn't complete in the short-term, the strategy will be reviewed with a view to achieving a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with any contributions received, the cost of benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives; - The Trustees are aware of the relationship that exists between the particular investment portfolio that is 3.2. held and the level of funding of the Scheme's liabilities.
 The Trustees have obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.